+The tenant may have a right to file a fair housing complaint if the landlord or property manager violates the Virginia Fair Housing Act. (§36-96.1 et seq)

 In accordance with Section §55.1-1204 of the Code of Virginia, the undersigned parties hereby acknowledge that with respect to the dwelling unit known as:

-• nunity Development and posted on its websit enant Rights and Responsibilities developed by the e (dhcd.virginia.gov/landlord-tenant-resources)
+The Landlord has provided to the Tenant and the Tenant has received the Statement of Tenant Rights and Responsibilities developed by the Virginia Department of Housing and Community Development and posted on its website (dhcd.virginia.gov/landlord-tenant-resources) pursuant to Section §36-139 Code of Virginia.

 Landlord Signature Printed Name Date

 Landlord Agent (if applicable) Printed Name Date

 Tenant Signature Printed Name Date

 Tenant Signature Printed Name Date

 Tenant Signature Printed Name Date

 Tenant Signature Printed Name Date